Peacemaker (ship): Features

 Peacemaker has a large deckhouse and spacious cabins finished in mahogany, modeled after the interior of Cutty Sark.
 It also has an innovative transom that can be lowered while in port to reveal a watertight bulkhead with two large doors opening into a cargo area and fully equipped workshop.

 Present day

 In 2013, Peacemaker participated in the Tall Ships 1812 Tour, a pan-provincial event that traveled throughout Ontario during the summer of 2013, commemorating the bicentennial of the War of 1812.
 Sixteen ports participated in this event which partnered with the Tall Ships Challenge Great Lakes 2013 series.
 The first port of call for the tour was Brockville, Ontario, June 14–16, 2013.

 In 2015, Peacemaker was listed for sale and gained notoriety when it was published that the Vollmer twins had hopes of purchasing it for use as what can best be described as a voyage to their deaths, with 'tribesmembers (including Zerubabel) coming along to teach final use of the vessel.
 The deal reportedly did not go forward when a Venezuelan bond package failed, resulting in lack of funds.

 The Twelve Tribes brought the Peacemaker for a visit to Rhode Island in July, 2021.

+The Peacemaker boat went on sale in 2015 for $3.5 million and is being offered for $2 million as of July 2026.